tumarkin/yente/README.md

 # yente

 A matchmaker for textual data.

+# Alternate version

+A faster implementation written in Rust is also available: [yenta](https://github.com/tumarkin/yenta).
+This version in Haskell allows me to experiment with the algorithm easier.
+Most people will appreciate the 30x - 60x speed improvement from [yenta](https://github.com/tumarkin/yenta).

 # Overview